Grande Prairie: Sports and recreation

 On the South side of the city, off of Resources Road, is the Wapiti Shooters Club.
 The club was founded in 1949, and due to the many upgrades over the years is considered one of the finest shooting clubs in Alberta.
 It offers Shotgun (Trap, Sporting Clays, and Skeet), Handgun (outdoor 12 lanes, indoor 6 lanes), and a 200 m outdoor covered rifle range.
 The club is also used for business functions, birthday parties, RCMP, Sheriff, and Safety training.
 Over the years many top level coaches and athletes from all over Canada have trained or entered into events at the club.
-In addition, the club is currently developing a long (1000 m) rifle range suitable for high power rifles, north of the city, near Webster.
+In addition, the club is currently developing a 1000 m rifle range suitable for high power rifles, north of the city, near Webster.
 There is also an indoor shooting range (Bullets and Broadheads) across the street from (west of) the Prairie Mall.

 Grande Prairie also has a new and modern 450,000 sqft health and fitness facility known as the Eastlink Centre.
 It is a large indoor fitness facility that has two indoor pools: a 50-meter, deep water Olympic sized pool, and a 25-meter, wheelchair accessible, higher temperature, shallow water Program Pool.
 Other aquatic amenities include a splash park, a lazy river, waterslides, and a surf simulator.
 The facility also includes a large weight room, squash and racquetball courts, fitness classes, a daycare service, a multi-use basketball court, a summer outdoor 5,000 sq. ft. concrete skateboard park, and additional other amenities and programs.
 The Eastlink Centre is located in the city's southwest and connects St. Joseph High School, the Grande Prairie Gymnastics Centre, the Design Works Centre, and Charles Spencer High School.
 In March 2012 the Eastlink Centre received an award for its exceptional accessibility features.

 The Outdoor Bear Creek (Aquatera) Swimming Pool, in Muskoseepi Park, was reopened in the summer of 2019, after extensive modifications.
 The new renovations include a Tots Pool, a Zero Beach, Spanish Steps, Lily Islands, a Games Area, and a Waterslide.